 They practice it in micro things and then are able to do it in bigger things.
 They are able to resist growing rigid in their thinking towards their topic of focus, which is what normally happens when someone becomes specialized, because of their “Fluid mind”.
 He cites Einstein, the breakthroughs he made in science and how his playful way of being played a critical role in that.

 My Experience of Fluid Mind

 I’m not a scientist, a trend setting fashion designer or internet mogul that is on the brink of a breakthrough that will change the world.
-I am a woman who has had many personal breakthroughs because of play in my morning routine.
-I have definitely found answers to many of my most intimate questions through the playful self exploration I’ve allowed myself to have every morning.
+I am a mother, wife, friend, volunteer, daughter and sister that’s had many personal breakthroughs because I took the time to play in my morning routines.

 Getting Comfortable with the Grey